 Whether your facility handles sheet metal, plastics, compostable items, or general household recyclables, each facility has its own unique risks.
 We highlighted the major safety risks faced by recycling workers in all recycling facilities.
 Just know that your workers could be more (or less) susceptible to the risks depending on the materials your facility handles.
 There are three ways that are guaranteed to significantly reduce (or eradicate) any and all safety hazards.
 First and foremost, you need to offer regular training for all employees.
 Additionally, you should invest in quality equipment that will operate properly and reliably.
 Lastly, OSHA is a government agency grounded in keeping workplaces safe for a reason.
 Follow OSHA’s guidelines and your workers will be safe, and the company will avoid fines and potentially being shut down.

 Finally, every recycling facility needs heavy equipment in order to be successful and profitable.
-If your facility is looking for a magnet, conveyor belt, hammer mill, vertical press, or copper wire granulator for sale, look no further than Moley Magnetics.
+If your facility is looking for an excavator magnet, waste handling grapples, conveyor belt, hammer mill, vertical press, or concrete pulverizers, look no further than Moley Magnetics.
 Our family-owned business takes pride in offering only the highest-quality products for all our customers.
 With our products, you’ll be able to take your recycling services from average to outstanding.
 Our customer service team is ready to help you with a price request, so call us today!